 The courts have given some guidelines on sentencing for commercial poaching operations:

-- for a small commercial operation the judge will consider something less than jail or home detention, such as a fine and/or a community-based sentence
+- For a small commercial operation, the judge will consider something less than imprisonment or home detention, such as a fine and/or a community-based sentence.

-- for a medium-sized commercial operation, a jail term of one to two years will be the starting point, but with some adjustment depending on whether the judge also imposes a fine
+- For a medium-sized commercial operation, imprisonment for one to two years will be the starting point, but with some adjustment depending on whether the judge also imposes a fine.

-- for a large commercial operation, the starting point will be a jail term of three or more years.
+- For a large commercial operation, the starting point will be imprisonment for three or more years.

-If you’re given a jail term for a fisheries offence, the judge will usually allow you to serve home detention instead.
-For example, if you’re sentenced to 12 months’ jail, you’ll typically end up serving a home detention sentence of three to four months.
+If you’re given a term of imprisonment for a fisheries offence, the judge will usually allow you to serve home detention instead.
+For example, if you’re sentenced to 12 months’ imprisonment, you’ll typically end up serving a home detention sentence of three to four months.

 What if I’m part of a group that takes over the combined limit?

 If you’re part of a group of people who together take a large number of excess pāua or other fish or shellfish, the sentencing judge won’t simply divide the total by the number of people in the group and hold you responsible for a proportionate share.
 For example, if four of you took 200 excess pāua, the judge won’t accept that you as an individual should only be held responsible for 50 excess pāua.
 The judge will treat your offending as more serious than that, holding you responsible for being part of the group’s collective decision to take 200 excess pāua.